museomix/museomix.org-v2/wp-content/plugins/secupress/readme.txt

 * 07 november 2016
 * Improvement #258: Remove the blog_id and website URL in the new salt keys to avoid having to log in on each website on a multisite, was just annoying.
 * Improvement #259: Better hook usage to allow any cache plugin (like WP Rocket of course) to ignore login page.
-* Improvement #195: Better Move Login rules on Ngnix.
+* Improvement #195: Better Move Login rules on Nginx.
 And better rules in general for all modules.
 * Fix #262: Some firewall sub-modules are not working in front-end, the functions were not in the right file :|
-* Fix #252: X-Powered by header was not hidden on Ngnix.
-Ngnix my friend…
+* Fix #252: X-Powered by header was not hidden on Nginx.
 * Fix #250: WPML still appeared as a "bad plugin removed from repo", well, the whitelist filter was not used.

 = 1.1.2 =